aleenatomy2802/sample_code/ch18_hashing_and_dictionary.md

 ## Relationship Between Hashing and Dictionaries

-Hashing is a fundamental concept that underpins the implementation of dictionaries (or hash tables).
-When you add a key-value pair to a dictionary, the dictionary uses a hash function to convert the key into a hash code.
-This hash code then determines where the key-value pair is stored in the dictionary's underlying data structure.
-This process enables the fast retrieval of values based on their keys, as the hash function provides a quick way to go from the key to its associated value.

 In summary, hashing is a process or technique, while a dictionary is a data structure.
 Hashing enables the efficient operation of dictionaries, especially in terms of data retrieval, addition, and deletion based on keys.

 ## Open Addressing